Subscribe to Source Datasets on BigQuery

 gas_price

-from `bigquery-public-data.crypto_ethereum.transactions` as transactions
+FROM `bigquery-public-data.crypto_ethereum.transactions` AS transactions

-limit 10
+LIMIT 10

-All tables are partitioned by date (dt) and clustered by chain name (chain).
-Data is updated daily with an approximate latency of 24 hrs.
 Data is sourced from Goldsky using the Mirror platform, which fetches and delivers onchain data from RPC nodes to ClickHouse.
-From there, the OP Labs team runs an incremental ingestion process based on block number.

 For example, to get all transactions to the 4337 EntryPoint contracts for all OP Stack chains: